-Greg Fox’s Mitral Transmission will be available in a LIMITED EDITION run of 200 plantable hand-made album art cards available at the Data Garden store.
+Greg Fox’s Mitral Transmission is available in a LIMITED EDITION run of 200 plantable hand-made album art cards that can be purchased at the Data Garden store.
 Type in the URL code shown on the back of your art to download your music.
 Plant it in soil and watch it grow into flowers!

 Recommended if you like: